-The best areas to stay in Andorra are ideal for those visiting this small principality in the Pyrenees ideal for its ski resorts, nature and shopping
+Best areas to stay in Andorra: discover hotels while visiting this small principality in the Pyrenees ideal for its ski resorts, nature and shopping

 If you are looking for information on where to stay in Andorra, this post will definitely help you.
 We will analyze thoroughly the best areas, accommodation options and towns in Andorra.
 The list is ideal regardless of the reason you visit Andorra, may it be for its ski resorts or shopping.